J05hua-mm/smart-bookmark/README.md

 A full-stack bookmark manager built using next.js (App router) and Supabase(Auth,Database,Realtime), Tailwind CSS.
 Users can authenticate with Google, add personal bookmarks and delete them.

+## Problems Faced and how i solved them

+During the development of smart-bookmark app, I ecncounterd several challenges.

+1. Understanding Supabase Row Level Security(RLS)
+Initially, it was unclear how Supabase enforces security when the anon key is exposed in frontend.
+I learned through AI that security is handled at the database level through RLS security.

+I implemented
+- SELECT: `auth.uid() = user_id`
+- INSERT (WITH CHECK): `auth.uid() = user_id`
+- DELETE: `auth.uid() = user_id`

+these policies.

+2. OAuth Redirect issued in production.

+After deploying the app through Vercel, authentication kept redirecting towards localhost.
+I identified that supabase's Site URL controls the final redirect after OAuth.

+i updated the url in url configuration.

+3. URL Validation and Data Integriy

+To Prevent invalid URL's being stored.
+I implemeted basic noremalization and validation function using built-in URL constructor

+4. Time Constraints

+Since i was unfamiliar with supabase settings and database RLS.
+To finish the webapp within the time-limit and learning the docs efficiently.
+I used ChatGPT AI to understand the methods and instances required to complete the project.

 ## Live-Demo

 https://smart-bookmark-beta.vercel.app/